mprzewie/dmfa_inpainting/README.md

 * CIFAR-10 - fully convolutional
 * CelebA - fully convolutional, trained on 64x64 images

-### Classical MFA baseline

-The implementation of classical MFA baseline we compare ourselves to in the paper can be found [here](https://github.com/mareksmieja/gmm_missing).

 ### Notebooks

 There are several Jupyter Notebooks in the [notebooks](https://github.com/mprzewie/gmms_inpainting/tree/master/notebooks) directory.